V6 Mainnet Node Instructions

 To do so, connect to the mapping interface with the appropriate MetaMask wallet and paste the corresponding substrate wallet.
 2 pop-ups will follow and sign both transactions.

-If mapping doesn't prompt you with 2 transactions, make sure you have at least 2 OTP on your substrate wallet, try disabling all other extensions and restart your browser.
+If mapping doesn't prompt you with 2 transactions, make sure you have at least 2 NEURO on your substrate wallet, try disabling all other extensions and restart your browser.
 You can also use a different browser.
 Choose between Chrome, Brave, Firefox.

 Repeat for wallet 2 and 4 from step 1 and you would have completed the mapping process for your node.